The leaders of your company inevitably play a vital role in shaping the company culture – whether they are consciously creating it or not.

 It’s therefore the responsibility of senior leaders, in particular CEOs, to clearly communicate expectations around culture to the wider team and act as cultural role models, all while holding others accountable to do the same.

-However, what do we do in situations where the CEO is in fact responsible for creating a toxic company culture?
+What do we do when the CEO is responsible for creating a toxic company culture?

 We only need to take a look at the crisis that happened at Uber last year, under Travis Kalanick’s leadership to see just how detrimental a CEO can be to the culture of a wider organisation.